Guide

 What is a good margin of safety percentage?

-While it varies by industry, a margin of safety of 20% or more is generally considered healthy, as this buffer helps absorb unexpected costs like shrinkage of stock, which can represent a significant percentage of the cost of goods sold.
-A higher percentage means your business has a stronger buffer against unexpected changes.
+A margin of safety of 20% or higher is generally considered healthy, though this varies by industry.
+This buffer helps absorb unexpected costs like shrinkage of stock, which can represent a significant percentage of the cost of goods sold.

 How often should I calculate my margin of safety?